-- Unless otherwise altered by this policy fencing materials shall comply with Schedule 1 of the Shire's Fencing Local Law 2021 (timber, corrugated fibre reinforced pressed cement or steel sheeting, or brick, stone or concrete). - Compliance with the deemed-to-comply requirements for sightlines contained in the R-Codes. - Where a site boundary slopes fences can be 'stepped' and fence height averaged provided it does not exceed 200mm above the specified maximum height at any point. - The requirement for pool barrier fencing to comply with AS 1926.1-2012 and associated privacy considerations does not set any policy requirement for open aspect fencing.
+- Unless otherwise altered by this policy fencing materials shall comply with Schedule 1 of the Shire's Fencing Local Law 2021 (timber, corrugated fibre reinforced pressed cement or steel sheeting, or brick, stone or concrete). - Compliance with the deemed-to-comply requirements for sightlines contained in the R-Codes. - Where a site boundary slopes fences can be 'stepped' and fence height averaged provided it does not exceed 200mm above the specified maximum height at any point. - The AS 1926.1-2012 requirement for pool barrier fencing and associated privacy considerations does not set any policy requirement for open aspect fencing.